HerculesChrysanthos/sudoku/README.md

 # SUDOKU

-### For running add this folder into the xampp folder and into htdocs folder and start the server and paste on your browser: http://localhost/3312215IraklisChrysanthos/sudoku/index.html
+### For running

+- add this folder into the xampp folder and into htdocs folder
+- start the server and paste on your browser: http://localhost/3312215IraklisChrysanthos/sudoku/index.html

 Difficulties: